Oklahoma City Community College Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At OCCC, approximately 22% of students took out student loans averaging $4,334 a year.
-That adds up to $17,336 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At OCCC, approximately 17% of students took out student loans averaging $4,403 a year.
+That adds up to $17,612 over four years for those students.

-The student loan default rate at OCCC is 18.4%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at OCCC is 13.3%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Oklahoma City Community College Undergraduate Student Diversity